 Choose the lowest power network that will do the job

 Power consumption will always be at odds with range and throughput.
-The more range and throughput you need, the more power your IoT devices will require.
-Since power is one of the things that you’re paying for when you operate an IoT network, a lower power network is going to be more cost efficient.
+The more range and throughput you need, the more power your IoT devices require.
+Since power is one of the things you’re paying for when you operate an IoT network, a lower-power network will be more cost-efficient.